Cvmcosta/ltijs/docs/provider.md

           })
 ```

-***If sameSite is defined as 'None', the secure flag is automatically set to true, that is done because browsers do not accept cookies with sameSite set to 'None' that are not also set as secure.***
+***If the platform and tool are in different domains, some browsers will not allow cookies to be set unless they have the `secure: true` and `sameSite: 'None'` flags.
+If you are in a development environment and cannot set secure cookies (over https), consider using Ltijs in `Development mode`.***

 #### Development mode:

-Ltijs relies on the set cookies for part of the validation process, but in some development environments, cookies mught not be able to be set, for instance if you are trying to set cross domain cookies over an insecure http connection.
+Ltijs relies on cookies for part of the validation process, but in some development environments, cookies might not be able to be set, for instance if you are trying to set cross domain cookies over an insecure http connection.

 In situations like this you can set the `devMode` field as true and Ltijs will stop trying to validate the cookies and will instead use the information obtained through the `Ltik` token to retrieve the correct context information.